EliasWheatfall/SterlingEngineOne/_posts/2023-11-03-Evaluation-and-Analysis.md

 To tackle designing this system we needed to reduce its complexity by providing assumptions and justifications.
 The main assumptions we made are below:

 - Steady heat in from the flame:
-- leakage from the piston is negligible
+- Leakage from the piston is negligible
 - We can apply a large enough pulling force to start the system
 - The efficiency of our system is 0.3 (A typical Stirling Engine is 0.4)